Eric Winston

-Eric Joseph Winston (born November 17, 1983) is a former American football offensive tackle.
-He played in college at the University of Miami and was drafted by the Houston Texans in the third round of the 2006 NFL Draft.
-Winston has also played for the Kansas City Chiefs, Arizona Cardinals, and Cincinnati Bengals.
+Eric Joseph Winston (born November 17, 1983) is an American former professional football offensive tackle.
+He played in college at the University of Miami and was selected by the Houston Texans in the third round of the 2006 NFL draft.
+Winston also played for the Kansas City Chiefs, Arizona Cardinals, and Cincinnati Bengals.
 He was the president of the National Football League Players Association (NFLPA) from 2014 to 2020.

-Early years
+Early life

 Winston played high school football at Robert E. Lee High School in Midland, Texas, where he was ranked amongst the most talented high school tight ends in the country.
-He played alongside fellow NFL running back Cedric Benson, and the two helped win three Texas 5A state championships.
+He played alongside fellow NFL running back Cedric Benson, and the two helped the Rebels win three straight Texas 5A state championships.

 College career

 Winston chose to attend college at the University of Miami after being heavily recruited by several other schools.
 At Miami, Winston majored in International Finance and Marketing and played offensive tackle.
 He initially was set to play tight end for the Hurricanes, but made the switch before his sophomore year.
-Winston was widely considered one of the best offensive tackles to enter the 2006 NFL Draft.
+Winston was widely considered one of the best offensive tackles to enter the 2006 NFL draft.
 However, an anterior cruciate ligament injury during his junior year made his draft stock drop, and several draft scouting organizations expressed slight worry over the possible implications of the injury and subsequent surgery on his play.

 Winston was also a standout student, graduating in three years with a GPA above 3.5, and he was a 2005 All-America selection.
-He was a member of the Pi Kappa Alpha Fraternity.
+He was a member of the Pi Kappa Alpha fraternity.

 Professional career

 Houston Texans

-Winston was drafted in the 3rd round of the 2006 NFL Draft.
+Winston was selected in the third round of the 2006 NFL Draft with the 66th overall pick.
 He started the final seven games as a rookie at right tackle in 2006 and proceeded to start 87 games for them until 2011.
 He signed a contract extension prior to the 2008 season.
 The Texans released him on March 12, 2012.

 Kansas City Chiefs

 Winston signed with the Kansas City Chiefs on March 17, 2012.
 On October 7, 2012, Winston spoke out about Kansas City Chiefs fans, who he thought were cheering an injury to quarterback Matt Cassel.
 No video evidence has ever been produced to support Winston's claim.
 In a post game interview, he claimed "this isn't the Roman Colosseum" and "it is hard economic times".
 He mentioned that he came to the understanding he probably won't live as long because he plays this game, but cheering over a player getting knocked out is "100% sickening".
-He was released by the Chiefs on March 6, 2013.
+He was released by the Chiefs on March 7, 2013.